dgeb/grunt-ember-templates/README.md

 This function should only be overridden if you need complete control over the returned template name that can not be achieved via the other options.

-##### developmentMode
+##### precompile

 Type: `boolean`
-Default: `false`
+Default: `true`

-Enable this option to skip the template precompilation with handlebars.js and simply wrap the template content with `Ember.Handlebars.compile`.
-This will reduce the template compilation time during your development. **Don't enable this option for production build**.
+Disbale this option to skip the template precompilation with handlebars.js and simply wrap the template content with `Ember.Handlebars.compile`.
+This will reduce the template compilation time during your development. **Don't disable this option for production build**.

 #### Config Example